 Oftentimes, however, courts see families as part of the problem rather than the solution, leading them to remove authority from the family and become more directive.
-Court and juvenile probation staff sometimes blame families for youth delinquency, which makes partnering with the family to create optimal outcomes a challenge.
+Court and juvenile probation staff sometimes blame families for a youth's behavior, which makes partnering with the family to create optimal outcomes a challenge.
 Sometimes courts have no clear way of promoting family engagement throughout the process.
 Moreover, cultural and language barriers hinder communication between the court and family members.